-- These are library files which are necessary for running the project successfully, we will discuss them later.
+- These are library files that are necessary for running the project successfully, we will discuss them later.

-- So, in this Project Panel, we need to right click on our Project Folder and then New and then select Python File, as shown in the figure on right side.
+- So, in this Project Panel, we need to right-click on our Project Folder and then New and then select Python File, as shown in the figure on the right side.